-- > Students who completed or enrolled in one or more CTAE pathway course. - Pathway needs to relate to the WBL job. - > Students must be in grades 11 or 12 - Students must be at least 16 years of age - > Students must have good attendance, discipline, and teacher recommendations - Students must have a 75 Numeric GPA or higher
+- Students who completed or enrolled in one or more CTAE pathway course. - Pathway needs to relate to the WBL job. - > Students must be at least 15 years of age by September 1st of the current school year. - Students must have good attendance, discipline, and teacher recommendations - Students must have a 75 Numeric GPA or higher